Exclusive Museum Preview

 Thanksgiving Trivia

 The “old world” symbol of wealth and prosperity was used to attract immigrants to the “new world,” as seen in the 1876 advertisement promoting California as the “Cornucopia of the World.”
 At the St. Louis World’s Fair in 1904, the ice cream waffle cone was called a cornucopia after its horn shape.
 An enterprising waffle maker rolled his wafer-thin pastry into edible conical containers for serving ice cream at the fair.
 Cornucopias became the most popular way to eat ice cream and inspired a US postage stamp nearly a century later in 1998.
-During World War One, a cornucopia was used to encourage food preservation in a propaganda poster designed by Carter Housh.
+During World War I, a cornucopia was used to encourage food preservation in a propaganda poster designed by Carter Housh.
 Talented illustrators also incorporated cornucopias into greeting cards for Thanksgiving, notably Raphael Tuck’s Peace and Plenty card series.

 The WMODA team wishes you a cornucopia full of peace, plenty and prosperity this Thanksgiving!